 The rest of the world is blurry in my peripheral vision.
-For a moment, I catch sight of a flash of white shirt which I know belongs to a boy so handsome I usually have difficulty refraining from constantly gazing at him.
+For a moment, I catch sight of a flash of white shirt which I belongs to a boy I know.
 But here and now I register it only for a second, as part of a kaleidoscope of shapes and colours, fuzzy and out of focus.
 As I walk confidently through this giro, my eyes are fixed right here, on the tiny triangle of skin exposed by the shallow V of his T-shirt, a few tufts of escaping hair, a freckle toffee brown against the skimmed milk whiteness, like a speck of nutmeg in a cream sauce, and the U shaped sternal notch.
 I cup his shoulder blade firmly in my hand, focusing on the movement of his back, reflected in its subtle changes of position, in the sliding of muscle against bone.
 I swing round into a parada and feel the indentation of his leg as it tapers to the ankle.
 My own foot nestles into the hollow above the bony protrusion of his fibula and sweeps lightly upwards.

 Then we are in close embrace again: his hair is tickling my face, a curly curtain of warm strands.
 I feel like a hiker deep in a forest: fronds and foliage brushing against my skin as I enter a narrow tunnel of vegetation.
 His left hand is firm in my right, fingers curling, palm pressing against mine as if to force out the air and form a vacuum seal, to glue us together.
 I twist against him and roll across the firm undulations of his chest in a back ocho, like a stamp rolled carefully over paper, inking its contours evenly onto the document, catching each edge and filling it with colour.
 It’s crowded tonight: our world is small.
 We have one little circle in which to move.
 We twist and turn and chase our own tails, two snakes swallowing each other, planets circling an invisible sun, a twin trident curving around, a double helix, a Moebius strip, an infinity symbol.
 Infinity in a grain of sand, in a tiny patch of polished wooden floor.
 Pivots are tight and precise, we turn on a sixpence, like a pair of thoroughbred horses.
 And every gesture has to count.
 Here, where I tap my foot lightly against his shin in time with the triplets in the music.
 There, where I flirtatiously slip my free foot between his and rub the inside of his ankle in a playful dotted rhythm, a dancer’s syncopated Braille.
 There is no room to express the strong accent with a large movement.
 Instead, I let my free foot whip around the standing one at ankle height, as he leads a boleo, and give an additional abruptness to my movement to catch the music’s accentuation.